Home

 She has been linked with these areas of life despite her relationship with her husband Zeus being no bed of roses due to his constant infidelity.
 Whilst she stood by Zeus this Goddess punished her rivals and their children.

-She is also described as Queen of Heaven and Queen of the Olympians.
+This Goddess is also described as Queen of Heaven and Queen of the Olympians.

 There were regular festivals held near Argos to honour this Goddess.
 Woman competed in a race, they were split into three different age groups, representing the Maiden, Mother and Crone aspects of the Goddess.

 Birth and Genealogy: Born to Chronus and Rhea, she is one of several siblings who are swallowed at birth by her father and later rescued by her brother Zeus.
-Her other siblings were Poseidon, Hades, Demeter and Hestia.

-Hera resisted the attentions of Zeus as he had been married and had several different consorts before, including: Metis, Themis, Euroynome, Demeter, Mnemosyne and Leto.
+Hera initially resisted the attentions of Zeus as he had been married and had several different consorts before, including: Metis, Themis, Euroynome, Demeter, Mnemosyne and Leto.

 He was vain and unused to being turned down and tricked her by changing himself into a poorly Cuckoo.